domschrei/mallob/README.md

 `a <lit1> <lit2> ...
 0`

 where `<lit1>`, `<lit2>` etc. are assumption literals.
+Alternatively, you can specify the assumptions directly in the JSON describing the job via the `assumptions` field (without any trailing zero).
+This way, an incremental application can maintain a single text file with a monotonically growing set of clauses and there is no need to edit away the previous assumptions every time.

 The "arrival" and "dependencies" fields are useful to test a particular preset scenario of jobs: The "arrival" field ensures that the job will be scheduled only after Mallob ran for the specified amount of seconds.
 The "dependencies" field ensures that the job is scheduled only if all specified other jobs are already processed.